Conrad Habicht: University and school teacher

 Habicht and Einstein invented a meter for measuring very small electric potentials in millivolts with Conrad's brother Paul.

 Einstein wrote to Habicht about his first attempt to explain the perihelion advance of Mercury.

 Habicht wrote and published a book in Swiss German, biography of Gustav Kugler 1874-1939 a Rector of the Schaffhausen Canton school.
 He also published 5 editions of his mathematics in addition to his dissertation.
 Between 1943 and 1947 Habicht published another 6 books in 10 editions about the Swiss view of the world around them.
 He also published an education article about technical supervision of students.
 Habicht only published in Swiss German language.

-Later Life
+Later life

 Habicht was in retirement from teaching ten years, continuing to direct a local music academy until 1958.
-He died four years after injury in an accident, survived by his wife, four children and ten grand children.
+He died four years later after injury in an accident, survived by his wife, four children and ten grandchildren.